LBishop234/cynoc/README.md

 This project is maintained in my spare time for my research on NoCs.
 As such any contributions are very welcome though please be aware I will respond as best my schedule allows.

+Please run `golangci-lint` on your committed code before submitting a PR, code not adhering to these standards will not be accepted.

 Contributions implementing more recent NoC analysis models would be particularly welcome.

 ## References